zig-gamedev/zig-gamedev/libs/zgpu/README.md

     // Draw
     {
-        // Begin render pass with only one color attachment and *no depth-stencil* attachment const pass = encoder.beginRenderPass(...);
+        // Begin render pass with only one color attachment and *without depth-stencil* attachment const pass = encoder.beginRenderPass(...);
         defer {
             pass.end();